promised-ai/lace/book/src/workflow/codebook.md

 $ lace run --csv data -n 5000 metadata.lace
 ```

-Behind the scenes, lace create a default codebook by inferring the types of
+Behind the scenes, lace creates a default codebook by inferring the types of
 your columns and creating a very broad (but not quite broad enough to satisfy
 the frequentists) hyper prior, which is a prior on the prior.

 ## Creating a template codebook

 Lace is happy to generate a default codebook for you when you initialize a
 model.
-You can create the default codebook using the CLI.
-To create a codebook
+You can create and save the default codebook to a file using the CLI.
+To
-from a CSV file:
+create a codebook from a CSV file:

 ```console
 $ lace codebook --csv data.csv codebook.yaml